jonshiach/graphics-notes/_sources/_pages/09_Normal_mapping.md

 Download the file [crate_normal.png](../_downloads/Lab%209%20-%20Normal%20Mapping/crate_normal.png) and save it to the ***Lab 9 - Normal Mapping/assets/*** folder.

-Add the following just after we have loadied the crate texture.
+Add the following just after we have loaded the crate texture.

 ```javascript
 const normalMap = loadTexture(gl, "assets/crate_normal.png");